 At 16, I obtained my driver’s license in Bucks County, PA and promptly started driving to Sunday open houses in new developments near my parents’ home.
 Little did I realize that my future career would involve helping people buy and sell homes.

 In the 35 years I have been listing and selling real estate, I have grown to understand that my clients’ needs usually involve more than buying or selling a home.
 Life situations that influence the purchase or sale of a home will be as important as the actual real estate outcome.
-It is my job to make sure that I understand those situations well enough to accomplish the goals of my clients, whether it’s selling a home so they can move on to another town, or finding the perfect home with additional space for an aging parent.
+It is my job to make sure that I understand those situations well enough to accomplish the goals of my clients.